 Moray is Scotland's Sunshine Coast, statistically speaking

 Does Scotland really have a sunshine coast?
-Well, Moray, in the rain-shadow of the mountains pretty much fits the bill.
+Well, Moray, in the 'rain-shadow' of the Grampian mountains pretty much fits the bill.
 Honestly.
+Especially the favoured coastal strip, tucked below the hills, beyond the reach (mostly) of the rainy south-westerlies off the Atlantic.

 Scotland’s Sunshine Coast